khanrabby/webrtc-audiomixer-recording/README.md

 9. When the recording is stopped, a "Download" button will appear to download the final recorded audio file.

 10. Click the "Download" button to download the recorded file , play the sound , you will get the audio mixed desired.

+If you find the code samples helpful , give this repository a star.
+Thank you.